Chinese buyers flee Hong Kong for overseas property markets

 The search for homes has accelerated, with Hong Kong's overseas property transactions jumping nearly 50 percent in May from a year earlier - of which mainland Chinese made up a fifth of sales, according to two property agents in the city.

-More than 40 offshore projects are on offer in Hong Kong this month, most with price tags below HK$7 million (585,000 pounds), with lawyers and bank representatives on hand for quick sales.
+More than 40 offshore projects are on offer in Hong Kong this month, most with price tags below HK$7 million ($900,000), with lawyers and bank representatives on hand for quick sales.

 About half of those sales went to Chinese buyers, according to Centaline Property Agency.